bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 ## Example 2: with multiple variables

-We can decouple variables for resources and `dynamic` block for some cases, like make a variable the shared attribute sets.
+We can decouple variables for resources and `dynamic` block in some cases, like making shared variables.

 So the example design could look like this.